adam-rumpf/combat-turtles/README.md

 Finally the `step()` method is overwritten to define this turtle's extremely simplistic AI behavior, which consists of only three directives each step:
 * First it calls `self.turn_towards()` to attempt to turn itself towards its opponent.
 * Then it decides whether to attempt to move towards or away from its opponent based on its current distance, `self.distance()`, from the opponent.
 Its distance cutoff is based on the explosive radius of a missile, `self.missile_radius`.
-If it is sufficiently far away from the opponent, it moves forward at full speed with `self.forward()`, and otherwise, it backs up at full speed with `self.backward()`.
+If it is sufficiently far away from the opponent, it moves forward at full speed with `self.forward()`, and otherwise, it reverses at full speed with `self.backward()`.
 * Finally it decides whether to attempt to shoot, doing so if and only if three conditions are all met: its missile must not be on cooldown (`self.can_shoot`), it must be within `10` degrees of facing the opponent (`abs(self.relative_heading_towards()) <= 10`), and it must have a clear line of sight to the opponent (`self.line_of_sight()`).
 If all of these are `True`, then it fires a missile by calling `self.shoot()`.

 Of course this is an incredibly basic AI, but this example illustrates how simple AI sumodules can be.
 The main body of the program contained in the `step()` method is less than 10 lines of code.
 If you are just starting out with this program, a good place to start might be to think of ways to improve the example AIs.
 Get creative and have fun!